Re-Coherence

 From a cleared, connected, embodied state — orient toward a future worth moving toward.

-"The person lying awake at 11pm feeling dread about the state of the world does not lack a breathing technique.
-They feel alone in an incoherent reality with no one to trust about what is actually true.
-That is not a regulation failure.
-It is an orientation failure."
+"The person lying awake at 11pm feeling dread about the state of the world doesn't need a breathing technique.
+They need to feel less alone in it."

 — Re-Coherence Framework